Barcelona’s most iconic churches

 The winery near the Monastery

 Only 1 km from the Monastery is a significant winery: the Scaladei Winery.
-It has the same name because it traditionally used to be the Monastery winery.
-Today, it produces award-winning wines that are exported throughout the world.
+It has the same name because it was traditionally used to be the Monastery’s winery.
+Today, it produces award-winning wines that are exported worldwide.
 You can have a wine-tasting tour of the winery here.